AliBakerSartawi/3js-journey/README.md

   import glsl from 'babel-plugin-glsl/macro';
   ```

-- Important to note that the above packages didn't work with me, solution 👇
+- Important to note that the above packages didn't work with me (not needed anyway), solution 👇

   - Simply write **GLSL** in separate dedicated files
   - Or provide them in template literals inside `jsx`